Roosh270/EXAMPLE/README.md

 ### Restaurant Background

-The subject is a two-star restaurant located in Brooklyn, NY.
+The subject is a four-star pizzeria located in Tysons Corner, VA.
 It has a patio that adds a substantial amount of seats.
 The subject is performing extremely well, earning $5.14 MM in revenue on 64,360 covers on indoor sales only (indoor revenue centers include the dining room, bar area, and a private dining room).
 For completeness, the outside area earned $733,000 of revenue in 2018, however as noted, the current analysis only covers the inside area.

 The following two charts demonstrate the restaurant's performance on a monthly basis: